JacksonKuo/blog/_posts/2025-6-15-trufflehog-precommits.markdown

 # mv .git/hooks/pre-commit .git/hooks/pre-commit.disabled
 ```

 Performance wise, the first instance of downloading the trufflehog container will be a bit slow, as well as any version updates.
-Pre-commits will require a unique `.pre-commit-config.yaml` file per repository.
-And developers will need to explicitly have pre-commits installed and the `pre-commit install` executed.
+Running the Trufflehog binary may have better performance, but does not include automated updates of latest.
+The risk of supply chain attacks on Trufflehog should be considered.
+Pre-commits also will require a unique `.pre-commit-config.yaml` file per repository.
+And developers will need to explicitly install pre-commits and have `pre-commit install` executed.

 # References
 [^1]: [https://docs.trufflesecurity.com/block-secrets-from-leaking](https://docs.trufflesecurity.com/block-secrets-from-leaking)